Pushkal17/pushkal17.github.io/index.md

 ### Recent Updates

+- More coverage of our upcoming WWW 2020 paper, now on official page of King's College London [Link](https://www.kcl.ac.uk/partisan-us-news-websites-track-user-data-more-than-general-web)

 - Super excited to see that WIRED news covered our The Web Conference (WWW) 2020 paper.
-[Link](https://www.wired.com/story/right-left-news-site-ad-tracking/)
+[Link](https://www.wired.com/story/right-left-news-site-ad-tracking/).

 - Thrilled with our paper acceptance at The Web Conference (WWW2020, Taipei).
 Joint work with KCL and Telefonica Research.
 [Pre-print](https://arxiv.org/abs/2002.00934)